Lionel Messi is fit to play in Barcelona's opening Champions League game against Borussia Dortmund | Goal.com

 ❗ [INJURY NEWS] Leo #Messi and Neto declared fit for @ChampionsLeague opener 😀👏 pic.twitter.com/WGN7BgRQlk— FC Barcelona (@FCBarcelona) September 16, 2019

-The Blaugrana are fifth in La Liga after four matches, posting wins over Real Betis and Valencia while also suffering an opening day defeat against Atheltic Bilbao and drawing with Osasuna.
+The Blaugrana are fifth in La Liga after four matches, posting wins over Betis and Valencia while also suffering an opening day defeat against Athletic Club and drawing with Osasuna.

 Teenage sensation Ansu Fati made the final cut after scoring his first goal at Camp Nou on Saturday.